 Finally, verify that packing meets both client specifications and transit safety standards.
 Inspectors ensure the correct number of pieces and assortment are packed per carton, and that each shipping carton is of appropriate size, weight, and durability.
 They check that inner boxes or polybags are adequately sealed and that the carton protects the goods from damage.

-Every detail is reviewed so that when goods depart the factory, they are retail-ready and compliant with import regulations.
+Every detail is reviewed so that when goods depart the factory, they are retail-ready and compliant with import regulations when importing clothes from Vietnam to other countries.

 Kiara Garments Factory of Capital World Group – a Vietnam garment manufacturer